-I specialize in writing for health care, B2B tech, inbound marketing, and UX design niches.
+I specialize in writing for healthcare, design, and technology.
 Tools: solid data (is sexy!), empathy, and black coffee. :) Email: kaitomboc at gmail dot com

 There’s too much information out there on HIIT and you’re short on time to sort through a slew of fitness articles and research papers.
 You’re too busy to work out in the first place.
 Why make yourself feel more frazzled by spending hours researching on HIIT?

 We totally get you!

 Read on below for a closer look of this popular workout style and how you can use it to effectively attain your desired body composition outcomes.

 Whether you’re a professional athlete training for next season or a self-proclaimed newbie who simply wants to get fit and healthy, an in-depth understanding of your body composition is crucial in helping you track real progress of your lifestyle changes.

 In this article, we’ll take a closer look at one of most valuable outputs in the InBody result sheet — Segmental Analysis.